 Why “In Progress”?

 Winnipeg already has a monument in place near the Canadian Museum for Human Rights while others are in currently in process in Toronto and Edmonton.
+On Jan.
+27, 2021 Saskatchewan announced plans to build a Residential School monument at Government House in Regina.

 Provincial & Territorial Residential School Monument